Marketing strategy template for any size marketing team

 If conversion for your business happens online, it’s not so helpful to rely on metrics like “number of page views” or “ranking on Google,” since they don’t directly help your business.

-Instead, use metrics that are directly tied to revenue or leads generated, like online sales, number of phone calls received, or how many forms were filled out by qualified leads.
+Instead, use metrics that are directly tied to revenue or leads generated, like online sales, the number of phone calls received, etc.

 When you have a marketing strategy, use a calendar to track deadlines and progress.
 It can be especially helpful to track every task through its life span, so you can easily spot bottlenecks at each step.